ni/systemlink-OpenAPI-documents/README.md

 # SystemLink OpenAPI Documents

-This repository contains OpenAPI documents which describe some of the HTTP APIs exposed by web services in SystemLink and SystemLink Cloud.
+This repository contains OpenAPI documents which describe some of the HTTP APIs provided by web services in SystemLink and SystemLink Cloud.

 ## Using an OpenAPI document to generate a client